Robert Graham, M.D. — Chairman

 Francine Parker is executive director of the UAW Retiree Medical Benefits Trust.
 The UAW Trust, launched in 2010, administers health care benefits to more than 806,000 retirees and eligible dependents from General Motors, Ford and Chrysler.
 Prior to her role at the the UAW Trust, Ms. Parker served as president and chief executive officer of Health Alliance Plan and senior vice president of insurance-purchaser relations for Henry Ford Health System.

 John Rother is president and CEO of the National Coalition on Health Care, bringing together employers, unions, insurers, providers and consumers around the common goals of keeping health care affordable, protecting vulnerable populations and improving value.
-For the previous 27 years, Mr. Rother was with AARP, most recently as executive vice president of policy, strategy and international affairs.
+Before the coalition, Mr. Rother was the executive vice president of policy, strategy and international affairs at AARP.

 Thomas Scully, J.D. – Board Member